 Students should consult with their faculty advisor and the institution to which they intend to transfer to ensure transferability of courses.

 For Technical Education courses, an approved technical skill assessment (TSA) should be taken by students who have completed a CTE program.

 Certificate of Achievement

 The Certificate of Achievement is awarded to a student completing one of the allied health or technical career programs with fewer than 62 credit hours.
 Each career certificate is earned after completing a prescribed set of courses.
 Normally, two full semesters or their equivalent are required to complete the requirements for a one-year certificate.
-In order for a Certificate of Achievement to be awarded, 15 hours of coursework must be completed in residence.
+In order for a Certificate of Achievement to be awarded, you must have a cumulative grade point average of 2.00 (C) or better and 15 hours of coursework must be completed in residence.

 Certificate of Specialization

 The Certificate of Specialization is awarded to a student completing designated requirements within a program.
 These requirements will provide the student the knowledge and skills to further develop strengths in predefined areas of concentration many times related to their current or anticipated future employment.
 Certificates of Specialization are short-term programs of study.
 The credit hours earned in most programs may be applied toward a Certificate of Achievement and/or an Associate of Applied Science degree in the related field of study.

 Note: The degree requirements and course listings in this catalog are subject to change within an academic year.
 Refer to otc.edu for the most recent listings.